emmt/OptimPackLegacy/README.md

 completely different memory management system to be more flexible and allow for various kinds of storage (standard memory, distributed memory, GPU, *etc.*).

-Directory [yorick](yorick) contains an implementation of OptimPack support in Yorick.
+Directory [yorick](yorick) provides a Yorick interface to OptimPackLegacy.

+Directory [python](python) provides a Python interface to OptimPackLegacy.

 ## References